-- 1.3.1 Any indigenous vegetation clearance of more than 5000m2 within any site in any 5-year continuous period. - 1.3.2 Any indigenous vegetation clearance in the following locations: - a.
-The Mackenzie basin sub-zone (except where the activity is in accordance with Rules 1.1 or 1.2.1) - ab.
-Within a Site of Natural Significance. - bc.
-Above 900m in altitude. - ed.
+- 1.3.1 Any indigenous vegetation clearance of more than 5000m2 within any site in any 5-year continuous period. - 1.3.2 Any indigenous vegetation clearance in the following location: - a.
+Within an area of significant indigenous vegetation or significant habitat of indigenous fauna Site of Natural Significance. - b.
+Above 900m in altitude. - c.
 Within 75100m of a lake, 20m of the bank of a river, 100m of an ecologically significant wetland or 50m of all other any wetlands.